 "It's you.
 At least, that's what people will think when I tell them you rescued me from this urgan assassin."
 He grinned.

 "I no look like me?"

 "That's about the size of it, Piggy."
-He elbow-slapped her in the chest plate, half as hard as he should.
+He elbow-slapped her in the chest plate.
 "Reward!
 I call for the reward."

 "No, still urgan.
 Shh!"

 People gathered.
 One of them yelped, "Urgan!
 That rabid pig, she's been slain!"

 Several thorga—with real armor—appeared on the scene, followed by Colwyn.
 He looked straight at his son, and sneered, pointing at Kreesh.
 "I've been bested by you, boy?
 I wanted my blade in that one's chest chest, not ... this."